Finkbeiner Basketball Camps

-Jerry Finkbeiner is in his sixth season as the head women's basketball coach at Utah State.
+Jerry Finkbeiner is in his seventh season as the head women’s basketball coach at Utah State.

-In the 2016-17 season, Finkbeiner led the Aggies to a 17-15 record, including a 9-9 finish in Mountain West play.
+During the 2016-17 season, Finkbeiner led the Aggies to a 17-15 record, including a 9-9 finish in Mountain West play.
 Additionally, USU won a program-record 12 home games, going 12-4 in the Dee Glen Smith Spectrum.
-Utah State finished sixth in the conference standings, advancing to the second round of the championship tournament.
-Utah State also made its first postseason appearance in four seasons, accepting a Women's Basketball Invitational bid.
+Utah State finished sixth in the conference standings, advancing to the second round of the Mountain West tournament.
+Utah State also made its first postseason appearance in four seasons, accepting a Women’s Basketball Invitational bid.

-At the conclusion of the season, guard Eliza West was named the Mountain West Freshman of the Year, while also earning a spot on the all-freshman team.
-Forward Shannon Dufficy joined West on the all-freshman team, while guard Rachel Brewster earned honorable mention all-Mountain West honors.
-Eight Aggies were recognized for their work in the classroom, as eight earned Academic all-Mountain West honors and five were named Mountain West Scholar-Athletes.
+At the conclusion of the season, West was named the Mountain West Freshman of the Year, while also earning a spot on the all-freshman team.
+Dufficy joined West on the all-freshman team, and Brewster earned honorable mention all-Mountain West honors.
+The Aggies were also recognized for their work in the classroom, as eight earned academic all-Mountain West honors and five were named Mountain West Scholar-Athletes.